 For an introduction to the Sections of the Legal Practice Division, please click on links below:

-For an introduction to the Committees and Interest Groups of the Section on Public and Professional Interest Division, please click on links below:
+For an introduction to the Committees and Interest Groups of the Section on Public and Professional Interest Division, please click on the links below:

 Access information on 2012 Annual Conference scholarships.